opentable/mercury/docs/integration-runbook.md

     * `input` contains a `src` property that represents a list of file paths.
 It is important to observe how the path can be built by use of regex mapping (the `*` character will match all the files that end in `.json`) and how the skipping of certain files can be achieved by inserting `!` at the beginning of the path.
 In this case the file `src/locales/en-us/config.json` will be ignored.

     * `output` contains a `dest` property that represents the single path where Mercury will save the translations.
-Two string interpolations are used to build this path: `${locale}` will represent each of the supported languages that are returned by Smartling in form of translations. `${filename}` will replicate the original filename that has been uploaded from the en-us folder.
+Two string interpolations are used to build this path: `${locale}` will represent each of the supported languages that are returned by Smartling in form of translations, and `${filename}` will replicate the original filename that has been uploaded from the en-us folder.
 It is mandatory to at least use the `${locale}`, since it will differentiate the translated languages of the resource.
 For example, if we have a file called `src/locales/en-us/example.json` in the input path, and Smartling is setup to translate content in `es-MX` and `de-DE`, Mercury will create: `src/locales/es-MX/example.json`, `src/locales/de-DE/example.json`.
-Some examples will shortly be included in the FAQ section.
+Some examples will shortly be included in a FAQ section.

 ### Step 4: Mercury, a kind of magic!

 At this point, you'll need to get in touch with the [MLP team](multi-language@opentable.com) and ask for your project to be included into the Mercury whitelist.
-This will be automated at some point, to achieve automatic detection of mercury.json files in any org repo.
+This will be automated at some point, to achieve automatic detection of mercury.json files in any organization repo.

 ### Step 5: The Pull Request